nfstream/SH-vs-ML/docs/README.md

+# Simple Heuristics as a Viable Alternative to Machine Learning-based Anomaly Detection in Industrial IoT

 ## Overview

 This is a supporting website for the manuscript entitled **Simple Heuristics as a Viable Alternative to Machine Learning-based Anomaly Detection in Industrial IoT** submitted to the IEEE IoT Magazine.